simplon-lerouxDunvael/Brief_13/docs/action_plan.md

 Then I had an issue with the ssh keys that could not be found.
 I found the solution on this [publication](https://discuss.hashicorp.com/t/azure-provider-ssh-public-keys-destination-path-restriction/40909/3).

+To bound the NSG and the NIC I followed this [guide](https://www.patrickkoch.dev/posts/post_25/) and created an association resource to bound the NSG and NIC.

 [&#8679;](#top)

 <div id='Pipeline'/>